On de Rham and Dolbeault Cohomology of Solvmanifolds: Introduction

 \section{Introduction}

-Let $G/\Gamma$ be a compact quotient of a connected and simply connected solvable Lie group $G$ by a lattice $\Gamma$, that we shall call a \emph{compact solvmanifold}.
+Let $G/\Gamma$ be a \emph{solvmanifold}, i.e. a compact quotient of a connected and simply connected solvable Lie group $G$ by a lattice $\Gamma$.
+If $G$ is nilpotent, $G/\Gamma$ is called a \emph{nilmanifold}.

-Unlike compact nilmanifolds, de Rham and Dolbeault cohomologies of compact solvmanifolds $G/\Gamma$ are not in general isomorphic to the corresponding cohomologies of the Lie algebra $\cg$ of $G$.

-Special cases when the de Rham cohomology is given the invariant one are provided by compact solvmanifolds of completely solvable Lie groups \cite{Hattori} and, more generally, by compact solvmanifolds for which the \emph{Mostow condition} holds, i.e. for which the algebraic closure ${\mathcal A} (\Ad_G(G))$ of $\Ad_G (G)$ coincides with the one ${\mathcal A} (\Ad_G (\Gamma))$ of $\Ad_G (\Gamma)$ {(see \cite{Mostow2} and \cite[Corollary 7.29]{Raghunathan}).
+In \cite{Nomizu}, Nomizu showed that the de Rham cohomology of a nilmanifold $G/\Gamma$ is isomorphic to the cohomology of the Lie algebra $\cg$ of $G$.
+The de Rham cohomology of a solvmanifold $G/\Gamma$ is not in general isomorphic to the cohomology of the Lie algebra $\cg$ of $G$.
+The isomorphism holds if $G$ is completely solvable \cite{Hattori} and more in general if $G/\Gamma$ satisfies the \emph{Mostow condition}, i.e. if the algebraic closure ${\mathcal A} (\Ad_G(G))$ of $\Ad_G (G)$ coincides with the algebraic closure ${\mathcal A} (\Ad_G (\Gamma))$ of $\Ad_G (\Gamma)$ {(see \cite{Mostow2} and \cite[Corollary 7.29]{Raghunathan}).

-In the general case, techniques for the computation of the de Rham cohomology of compact solvmanifolds were provided by the third author in \cite{Kas, KDD}, constructing finite dimensional cochain complexes which compute the de Rham cohomology.
+In the general case, techniques for the computation of the de Rham cohomology of compact solvmanifolds were provided in \cite{Guan,CF} and by the third author in \cite{Kas, KDD}.